ballerina-platform/ballerina-lang/misc/json-to-record-converter/README.md

-# JSON to Record Converter
+# JSON to record converter

 The tool is intended to map JSON values directly to Ballerina records without converting the JSON value to its schema.
-The tool individually analyzes the JSON value nodes and maps it to the Ballerina record either in-line or other.
-The JSON value is parsed as a parse tree using Google’s gson package.
-And the tree is traversed to generate the Ballerina record.
+The tool analyzes the JSON value nodes individually and maps them to Ballerina records.
+The JSON value is parsed as a parse tree using [Google’s `Gson` package](https://www.javadoc.io/static/com.google.code.gson/gson/2.6.2/com/google/gson/JsonParser.html#parse-java.lang.String-), and the tree is traversed to generate the Ballerina record.

 ## Features
-In the current implementation we support JSON value to Ballerina Record Conversion
+The current implementation supports converting JSON values to Ballerina records.

-##### _Example JSON Value_
+### Example
+**The JSON value**
 ```json
 {
   "id": "0001",